Can I Still Claim If I Don’t Remember the Details of My PCP Deal?

 This concern is one of the most common reasons people hesitate to raise car finance complaints.
 The reality is simple.
 Poor recall does not block a car finance claim.

 This guide explains why memory gaps are normal.
-It also explains what actually matters in car finance claims linked to the car finance scandal and wider car finance mis-selling.
+It also explains what actually matters in car finance compensation claims linked to the car finance scandal and wider car finance mis-selling.

 Forgetting PCP deal details is extremely common